Best movies to watch on Amazon Prime Video - TheNewsTrace

 12 Years A Slave

-The just lately knighted Sir Steve McQueen directs this acclaimed drama, which adapts the memoirs of former slave Solomon Northup.
-12 Years A Slave received Best Image at 2014’s Academy Awards and stars Chiwetel Ejiofor, Lupita Nyong’o, Michael Fassbender and Benedict Cumberbatch.
+The not too long ago knighted Sir Steve McQueen directs this acclaimed drama, which adapts the memoirs of former slave Solomon Northup.
+12 Years A Slave gained Best Image at 2014’s Academy Awards and stars Chiwetel Ejiofor, Lupita Nyong’o, Michael Fassbender and Benedict Cumberbatch.
 Watch 12 Years A Slave on Amazon Prime Video

-Visionary director Wes Anderson (The French Dispatch) takes on Roald Dahl’s traditional kids’s story a few artful fox who steals meals from neighbourhood farmers.
-Watch Unbelievable Mr Fox on Amazon Prime Video
+Visionary director Wes Anderson (The French Dispatch) takes on Roald Dahl’s basic kids’s story a few artful fox who steals meals from neighbourhood farmers.
+Watch Improbable Mr Fox on Amazon Prime Video

 Fracture